This past year has been a testing time for airlines . . .

 Ryanair has had disputes with a number of airports over their charges in recent years and in some cases this has resulted in them in reducing flights to that airport or withdrawing all together.
 Shannon, Basel, Blackpool and Fuerte ventura airports have all been affected in recent years.

-When looking for a holiday let property, an airport within a two hour commute is fundamental to investment success.
+When looking for a holiday let property, an airport/airline within a two hour commute is fundamental to investment success.
 If your prospective holiday tenants are suddenly restricted in how they can visit your property this could have dramatic consequences on your cash flow.
 This could turn a profitable investment to a nightmare liability.
-Remember this is one of the extra considerations you need to make before investing abroad.
+Remember this is one of the extra considerations on airlines you need to make before investing abroad.

 Live with passion,